thebarty/meteor-denormalization/README.md

 **WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
 **WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**

-# Meteor Collection2 Denormalization-Toolkit
+# Meteor Collection2 Denormalization

+*thebarty:denormalization*

+This package makes denormalization easy for you: Simply define your denormalizations within your [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) and let it do all the magic.
+"One-to-many"-, "many-to-one"- and "many-to-many"-relations are supported out-of-the-box.

-A denormalization-toolkit that handles the complete denormalization process for you.
-It allows you to specify your denormalization-relations (ONE-TO-MANY, MANY-TO-ONE, MANY-TO-MANY) within your SimpleSchema.
-It will then automatically denormalize the data between the specified collections and keep it in sync on ``insert``-, ``update``- and ``remove``-commands.
+The package will then automatically denormalize the data between the specified collections and keep them in sync on ``insert``-, ``update``- and ``remove``-commands.

 It is designed to be **compatible the aldeed:ecosystem** ([SimpleSchema](https://github.com/aldeed/meteor-simple-schema), [Collection2](https://github.com/aldeed/meteor-collection2), [AutoForm](https://github.com/aldeed/meteor-autoform), [Tabular](https://github.com/aldeed/meteor-tabular/)).

 # Table of Contents